 When the quarantine went into effect, most businesses sent their employees home to work remotely or just wait it out.
 Hospitals, however, had to adapt practically overnight to provide specialized care to a surge of highly infectious patients while protecting vulnerable staff on limited personal protective equipment.
 The healthcare emergency forced hospitals to rethink how they admit, treat, and protect patients, and how they will see patients moving forward.

-Now, after a year and a half of acclimating to telehealth, telemedicine, and telecommuting, many larger hospitals and clinics have decided to keep up to 85% of their employees working remotely, freeing up space for other uses.
+As a result of the increased use of telehealth, telemedicine, and telecommuting during the pandemic, many health facilities are continuing to use, and even expand, these forms of virtual care.
 Rethinking how to use additional building space, administrators and practitioners are implementing structural, technological, and logistical changes in patient care.

 One essential modification was the creation of rooms to accommodate telehealth and telemedicine appointments, which have become extremely important to the continued care of non-critical patients.
 Many of these spaces formerly used by administrative hospital staff have been transformed into exam rooms to hold virtual appointments.